Shoucong/episodes_renamer/README.md

 - **Recommended RAM:** 16GB or higher
 - **Tested Environment:** Runs smoothly on Apple Silicon M1 Pro with 16GB RAM

-> **Note:** While other models available on Ollama can be used, `qwen3:8b` is recommended for the best balance of accuracy and speed. `gemma2:9b` and `gemma3:12b` also tested on my local machine without problem, llama3.1 should not be used as it doest not follow the prompt and doest not output json format sometimes.
+> **Note:** While other models available on Ollama can be used, `qwen3:8b` is recommended for the best balance of accuracy and speed. `gemma2:9b` and `gemma3:12b` also tested on my local machine without problem, llama3.1 should not be used as it doest not follow the prompt and does not output json format sometimes.

 ![alt text](image-2.png)
 ![alt text](image-1.png)